-To build and retain trust and community support, the aquaculture industry as a whole must actively engage with local communities to address trust issues and secure social license to operate.
+To build and retain trust and community support, the aquaculture industry as a whole must actively engage with their communities to address trust and resultant social license to operate issues.
 Creating linkages between industry bodies, media and government is important to maintain trust and community support to operate.